Sekhar (choreographer)

-Sekhar (born 7 November 1980) is an Indian dance choreographer who predominantly works in Telugu cinema.
+Sekhar Vulli VJ (born 7 November 1980), also known professionally as Sekhar Master and Sekhar VJ is an Indian dance choreographer who predominantly works in Telugu and Tamil cinema.
+He is a recipient of five Filmfare Awards South.

 Early life

 Sekhar was born on 7 November 1980 in Vijayawada, Andhra Pradesh.
 He studied in Vijayawada until intermediate, and moved to Hyderabad in 1996.
-He met fight master Sambasiva Rao though his uncle, who liked his dance and advised him to pursue a career in films.
-He got his membership card as a background dancer in 1996.
-He was a student of a choreographer.
-He worked as a background dancer for six years and an assistant for eight years before becoming a movie choreographer.
+He met action coordinator Sambasiva Rao through his uncle, who liked his dance and advised him to pursue a career in films.
+He got his membership card as a background dancer in Telugu Film &TV Dance Directors Association in 1996.
+He was a student of a choreographer Rakesh Master.
+He worked as a background dancer for six years and as an assistant for eight years before becoming a movie choreographer.

 Sekhar is married to Sujata, and the couple has two children.